 This 5-megapixel camera board works exactly like the official version but also works with the Raspberry Pi 4.
-This fixed focus lens can record video at 1080p while offering still picture resolution of 2592x1944.
+This fixed focus lens can record video at 1080p while offering a still picture resolution of 2592x1944.
 Plus, this is natively compatible with your Raspberry Pi, so you can just plug and record.

 Don't let the tiny size fool you — this camera module takes great HD video and will fit anywhere.
 It's perfect for surveillance thanks to its 1080p video resolution and built-in IR filter.
 However, owners of the Raspberry Pi Zero will have to look elsewhere as this module is not compatible.

 This module from MakerFocus features a 160-degree, wide-angle lens, capable of taking 8MP pictures.
-But the fun doesn't stop there, as you can record up to 1080p video at 30FPS, or 720p video at 60FPS.
+But the fun doesn't stop there, as you can record up to 1080p video at 30FPS or 720p video at 60FPS.
 Before getting this up and running, you will need to get the V2 PCB to work with your Raspberry Pi.